Punta Arenas Southern Patagonia, Chile Travel Guide

 Have contact info for your country's embassy in Santiago or local consulates.

-Keep digital and physical copies of passport, visa, and insurance policy separate from originals.
+Have both digital and paper copies of passport, visa, and insurance policy separate from originals.

 Contact your travel insurance provider for guidance on medical treatment or other incidents.

-Consider SafetyWing for digital nomads and remote teams.
+Consider SafetyWing for remote teams and digital nomads.

 Layering is the single most useful strategy for dressing in Patagonia.
 Temperatures fluctuate, and strong winds can make even a mild day feel cold.